Indonesia to beef-up patrols after China coastguard raises suspicion

 Under international law, innocent passage is permitted through another country's EEZ, but Aan said the vessel was lingering too long.

-"Because this one floated, then went circling, we became suspicious, we approached it and learned that it was a Chinese coastguard vessel," he said, adding the navy and coastguard would boost operations in the area.
+"Because this one floated, then went circling, we became suspicious, we approached it and learned that it was a Chinese coastguard vessel," he said, adding the navy and coastguard would boost operations there.

+Wang Wenbin, China's foreign ministry spokesman, said the ship was undertaking "normal patrol duties in waters under Chinese jurisdiction".

+"China's rights and interests in the relevant waters in the South China Sea are clear," Wang told a news conference.

+Indonesia renamed the northern reaches of its EEZ in 2017 as the North Natuna Sea, pushing back against China's maritime territorial ambitions.

-While China has made no claim to the archipelago, the presence of its coastguard so far from the mainland has concerned Indonesia, aware of numerous encounters that Malaysia, the Philippines and Vietnam have had with Chinese vessels inside their EEZs, which have disrupted fishing and energy activities.
+While China has made no claim to islands, the presence of its coastguard nearly 2,000 km (1,243 miles) off its mainland has concerned Indonesia, after numerous encounters between Chinese vessels in the EEZs of Malaysia, the Philippines and Vietnam, which disrupted fishing and energy activities.

-A weeks-long standoff occurred in December and January when a Chinese coastguard vessel and accompanying fishing boats entered the northern Natuna Sea, prompting Indonesia to send fighter jets and mobilise its own fishermen.
+A weeks-long standoff occurred 10 months ago when a Chinese coastguard vessel and accompanying fishing boats entered the northern Natuna Sea, prompting Indonesia to send fighter jets and mobilise its own fishermen.

-China's coastguard fleet includes converted navy frigates and often operates alongside fishing boats described by experts as state-backed militia.
-China says its coastguard operations are legitimate.
+China's coastguard often operates alongside fishing boats described by experts as state-backed militia.

-Foreign ministry spokesman Teuku Faizasyah reiterated that Indonesia does not recognise the line and has no overlapping claims.
+Indonesia's foreign ministry spokesman Teuku Faizasyah reiterated that Jakarta does not recognise the line.

-China's defense and foreign ministries did not immediately respond to Reuters' requests for comment.

-(Reporting by Agustinus Beo Da Costa; Writing by Stanley Widianto; Editing by Martin Petty)
+(Additional reporting by Gabriel Crossley in Beijing; Writing by Stanley Widianto; Editing by Martin Petty)

 ((Widianto.Stanley@thomsonreuters.com;))